windytan/redsea/README.md

 ## Installation

-You will need git, the [liquid-dsp](https://github.com/jgaeddert/liquid-dsp) library, and GNU autotools.
+You will need git, the [liquid-dsp][liquid-dsp] library, and GNU autotools.
 Audio files can be decoded if libsndfile is installed.
 On macOS (OSX) you will also need XCode command-line tools (`xcode-select --install`).

 1. Clone the repository (unless you downloaded a release zip file):